|SysCAD Project Upgrade||Project Upgrade Procedure||Upgrade Tag Changes||Changes that Affect Results||Discontinued Models and DLLs|

 Recommended Project Upgrade Procedure

-Generally projects upgrade smoothly between Builds with little or no user action required.
-New Builds primarily have new features, new options and improved usability all of which are enhancements that rarely effect existing models and the upgrade process.
+New Major Builds primarily have new features, new options and improved usability all of which are enhancements that rarely effect existing models and the upgrade process.
 However, a general rigorous procedure is described below.

 Step 1 - Backup